Rochelle is an Associate Professor with the Institute for Health & Sport.

 Eime, R., Harvey, J., Sawyer, N., Craike, M., Symons, C., Polman, R., Payne, W. (2012) Female adolescent participation in sport and physical activity: Where and when are the declines?
 International Society of Behavioral Nutrition and Physical Activity, Austin, Texas, USA.

 Polman, R., Symons, C., Eime, R., Harvey, J., Craike, M., Banting, L., Payne, W. (2012) Female adolescents body image perceptions, physical activity levels, health and behavioural regulation: Age and regional influences.
 British Psychological Society Annual Conference.
 Longdon, UK.

 Eime, R.M., Harvey, J.T., Craike, M.J., Symons, C., Polman, R.C.J., Payne, W.R.
 (2011) Family support and ease of access mediate associations between socioeconomic status and sports club membership in adolescent girls.
 ACSMS Conference of Science and Medicine in Sport, Fremantle.

 Harvey, J.T., Eime, R.M., Symons, C., Craike, M.J., Polman, R.C.J., Payne, W.R.
 (2011) Competence and confidence mediate health benefits of club sport in adolescent girls beyond the effects of physical activity levels.
-ACSMS Conference of Science and Medicine in Sport, Fremantle
+ACSMS Conference of Science and Medicine in Sport, Fremantle.

 Postgraduate research students and fellows

-Appearances in the media
+Selected appearances in the media

 Areas of expertise

-- Health benefits of participation in sport
+- Health through sport

 - Sport participation